 The alleged misdeeds and cover-ups of the administration of George W. Bush related to the events of 2001 remain in historical limbo.
 President Obama has refused to investigate anything that happened under his predecessor, and neither the Congress nor the media have gotten to the bottom of these tragic events.
-As a result, the American public has not come to closure on the 9/11 attacks or on the anthrax mailings of 2001, nor is there a shared understanding of such a critical question as the real reasons that the US attacked Iraq in 2003.
+As a result, the American public has not come to closure on the 9/11 attacks or on the anthrax mailings of 2001, nor is there a shared understanding of such a critical issue as the real reasons that the US attacked Iraq in 2003.

 For the record, the interpretation of this writer, a professional historian and former State Department intelligence analyst, is that:

 1. The correct diagnosis of President George W. Bush’s performance in the run-up to the 9/11/2001 attacks is: criminal negligence.
 He was repeatedly warned that an al Qaeda attack was coming, yet he did nothing to protect the American people, which was his duty.
 The 9/11 Commission staff covered up Bush’s negligence by deliberately failing to ask him the obvious questions: what did he know and when did he know it?
-It appears that the Democrats on the Commission staff were eager to cover up mistakes Bill Clinton had made in dealing with al Qaeda, and so by tacit agreement the Democrats and Republicans on the staff avoided asking tough questions about either Clinton or Bush.
+It appears that the Democrats on the Commission staff were eager to cover up mistakes Bill Clinton had made in dealing with al Qaeda during his presidency, and so by tacit agreement the Democrats and Republicans on the staff avoided asking tough questions about either Clinton or Bush.

 2. Aware of his deep negligence, Bush sought to distract public and media attention by whipping up sentiment for attacking Iraq.
 Thus Bush’s need to distract attention from his negligence became one of the two main reasons for the U.S. attack on Iraq, the other being the efforts of the Israeli Lobby, spearheaded by Deputy Secretary of Defense Paul Wolfowitz, to use U.S. troops against Israel’s enemies.
-These were the necessary and sufficient causes of the attack; all other alleged reasons for the attack were insignificant compared to these two.
+These were the necessary and sufficient causes of the attack; all other alleged reasons for the attack were insignificant compared to these.
 In a crucial way, therefore, the war against Iraq was a War of Distraction.

-4. In 2004 FBI correctly identified Abderraouf Jdey as the Anthrax Mailer of September and October, 2001, and then shoebomber of Flight #587 on November 12, 2001.
+5. In 2004 FBI correctly identified Abderraouf Jdey as the Anthrax Mailer of September and October, 2001, and then shoebomber of Flight #587 on November 12, 2001.
 President Bush and FBI Director Robert Mueller conspired to cover up the Jdey identification because it was terrifically embarrassing: FBI and other U.S. Government agencies had permitted an al Qaeda operative whom FBI had released from detention to carry out two major terrorist attacks.
-U.S. Army scientist Bruce Ivins seems to have prepared the anthrax in 2000 in order to test vaccines.
+U.S. Army scientist Bruce Ivins seems to have prepared the anthrax before 2001 in order to test vaccines.
 Al Qaeda appears to have stolen some of this anthrax from a DARPA project at George Mason University.
 See Was Abderraouf Jdey the Anthrax Mailer?

 Kenneth J. Dillon is an historian who writes on science, medicine, and history.
 See the biosketch at About Us.